jshiohaha/teegeepay/README.md

 ## Utility Scripts

-The `scripts/` directory contains helpful utilities:
+The `scripts/` directory contains helpful utilities mostly for local setup/testing.

-- `api-local.sh` - Run the API outside of Docker for development
+- `api-local.sh` - Run the API outside of Docker for development.
+You will need to specify a running PostgreSQL instance and Solana cluster.
 - `create-mint.sh` - Create a new token mint with confidential transfers
-- `reset-network.sh` - Reset the Solana network state
+- `reset-network.sh` - Reset the Surfpool network state
 - `run-migrations.sh` - Manually run database migrations
 - `db-up.sh` - Start only the database container
 - `container-down.sh` - Stop all containers

-## API Endpoints

-The API runs on port 6767 and provides endpoints for:

-- User authentication via Telegram
-- Wallet management
-- Confidential transfer operations
-- Transaction history

 ## Important Notes